Why A High School Admissions Plan Is Essential

 - In the Fall, we’ll customize your study plan to accommodate dual preparation.
 For instance, if your child is taking both the SSAT and BCA prep, we’ll have him or her join our SSAT/ISEE Test prep class through October/November, then transition to BCA Prep until the admission test in January.
 If your child is taking both the ISEE and HSPT, we’ll create an individualized study plan, so he or she can concentrate on one test at a time.
 If your child is taking the SSAT and ISEE, our Fall SSAT/ISEE class already prepares him or her for both!

-Note: For all students, we suggest starting in the Summer or even with MEK Labs in the Spring.
+Note: For all students, we suggest starting in the Summer or even with MEK Learning Circles in the Spring.